hakuhodo-technologies/scope-rl/docs/documentation/distinctive_features.rst

 * Safety violation rate
 * Sharpe ratio (our proposal)

-Note that, the above top-:math:`k` metrics are the proposal in our research paper "Risk-Return Assessments of Off-Policy Evaluation in Offline RL".
+Note that, the above top-:math:`k` metrics are the proposal in our research paper **" Towards Assessing and Benchmarking Risk-Return Tradeoff of Off-Policy Evaluation in Reinforcement Learning"**.
-:doc:`sharpe_ratio` describe these metrics in details, and we also discuss about these metrics briefly in the later sub-section.
+:doc:`sharpe_ratio` describe these metrics in details, and we also discuss about these metrics briefly in :ref:`the later sub-section <feature_sharpe_ratio>`.

 .. _feature_cd_ope: